wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 ### Using Waves.Exchange

 Your orders are displayed in the **My Open Orders** tab and **My Order History** (Online & Desktop app) or in the **My Orders** tab (Mobile) until it is completed.
 See the [Start Trading (Online & Desktop)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trading) and [Start Trading (Mobile)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-mobile/mobile-trading/mobile-start-trading) articles of the Waves.Exchange documentation.

-### Using Matcher API

-To get order status, you need to know order ID and asset pair.
-Use `GET /matcher/orderbook/{amountAsset}/{priceAsset}/{orderId}` method.
-Status is returned for orders submitted not earlier than 30 days ago.
-For partially filled orders, the method aslo returns filled amount.

-See method description in [Matcher API](https://docs.waves.exchange/en/waves-matcher/matcher-api) article of Waves.Exchange documentation.

 ### Using JavaScript